 Think of the cells as being a mess of spaghetti in your plate during this phase.
 For the scar to be strong, all of the spaghetti strands have to align next to each other.
 This will happen in the remodelling phase.

 This phase can start at 8 days after injury and last up to 1 year depending on the severity of your injury.
+Lower back injuries can sometimes take up to 2 years to fully recover!
 Doing the correct rehabilitation exercises during the remodelling phase is extremely important – I’ll explain why.

 The first collagen fibres and cells that are laid down are very thin and not aligned in the same way as normal, healthy tissue.
 (Think of your spaghetti bowl again.)